sasadangelo/watsonx/README.md

 2. [AI for Business (IBMer only)](https://yourlearning.ibm.com/activity/AB-BA23EED9D99D?planId=PLAN-402D037C5668&sectionI%5B%E2%80%A6%5DromParentTab=SECTION-A&planIdForChildTab=PLAN-402D037C5668).
 This video is important to understand the real Watsonx goals and uses cases from a Business point of view.
 3. [Watsonx Rally (IBMer only)](https://secure.video.ibm.com/channel/23354459).
 In this presentation Dario Gil go deep into the watsonx.ai, watsonx.data, and watsonx.governance.
 It show how to prepare data, how to train and validate AI models, and how to deploy it.
 4. [Watsonx Simplified](https://www.youtube.com/watch?v=_hlXYn5cAhY).
 This Youtube video explain how Watsonx works using car analogies.
 It's a good resource to have an idea on how Watsonx works.
-5. [IBM Watson Studio | Machine Learning with Zero Code](https://www.youtube.com/watch?v=uri0xywEEvM).
-This video tutorial explain the use case I am explaining in this tutorial.
-However, the video is incomplete and the user interface changed a lot.

 ## Tutorials